frontend-ui/fed-ui/README.md

 ## Clone the repository

-You may want to close the repository to contribute towards this open-source project.
+You may want to clone the repository to contribute towards this open-source project.

 ```shell
 $ git clone https://github.com/frontend-ui/fed-ui.git